PWS has taken several steps towards ensuring you have a safe and enjoyable experience.

 Yes, what better way to experience nature than swimming in the pristine waters at Denmans Cove and celebrate reaching your destination with a dip in the clear blue waters of Fortescue Bay.

 Yes.
-There is a long-term carpark, which is signposted for Three Capes Track walkers, within the Port Arthur Historic Site.
+You can park your car, caravan or campervan in the long-term carpark, which is signposted for Three Capes Track walkers, within the Port Arthur Historic Site.

 If for some reason you can't make the date you have booked, you can change it.
 This, of course, is subject to availability.
 There is no cost if you notify us more than 3 days from your start date but you may incur a fee if you provide us less than 3 days notice.
 Please refer to section 3.1 of the Terms and Conditions for specific details.

-If for some reason you can’t make the date you have booked, we encourage you to alter your booking to a later date.
+If for some reason you can’t make the date you have booked, we encourage you to reschedule your booking to a later date.